AmeriCommerce / Spark Pay Review

 Positive Reviews and Testimonials:

-In addition to an assortment of positive customer testimonials listed on the AmeriCommerce site, users attest to its reliability.
+In addition to an assortment of positive customer testimonials listed on the Spark Pay site, users attest to its reliability on 3rd party review sites (such as ours) as well.
 As a general rule, feedback was mostly positive.
 A few notable positive attributes include:

 - Dependability – There have been few reports of significant downtime, and software updates are rolled out on a regular basis.

-- Customization – Storefronts are easy to alter to suit your business, from simple interfaces for the novice, to powerful editors for the web developer.
+- Customization – Storefronts are easy to customize to suit your business, from simple interfaces for the novice, to powerful editors for the web developer.

 - Multiple Store Management – It’s simple to manage several storefronts from a single backend.